 |Certificate Awarded||Certificate of Attendance|

-The seventh annual Summer Academy will take place from 30 June to 7 July 2017.
+The tenth annual Summer Academy will take place from 26 June to 3 July 2020.

 In integrating theory and practice, the programme equips participants with a deeper understanding of the intricacies of corruption, tools to assess best practices and cross-sectoral challenges, and frameworks to devise durable anti-corruption strategies.